AI-growth-businessvault/sentinel-integrity-bridge/README.md

 1. Click the **BLUE BUTTON** above to launch the Cloud Lab.
 2. Input your **Security Keys** (from the links above) when prompted.
 3. Your Forensic Report will be synced to your **Systeme.io Vault**.

+---
+*Sentinel is a research tool for academic integrity.
+AES-256 Masking Enabled.*